COVID-19 and your visit to Kootenay National Park

 - Wearing a mask indoors is required by BC provincial health order.
 Those without a mask will be denied entry.

-- Trails are open and trail conditions will be monitored and updated here: trail conditions
+- Trails are open and trail conditions are updated here: Kootenay Trail Conditions

 Your safety when visiting